 Current international students

-If you are planning to travel to the UK from an affected country, contact us at firstname.lastname@example.org
+- If you plan to travel to the UK from an affected country, email: email@example.com

-If you need information on travel options from quarantine, contact the International Office at email@example.com.
+- If you need information on travel options from quarantine, email: firstname.lastname@example.org

 - Advice and support

 - Support for students not in the UK

 During your time in Bristol, you will face challenges, but we have a range of support to help you through difficulties.
 Below are some international specific support channels.
 See the confidentiality statement.